 CMAQ was also designed to have multi-scale capabilities so that separate models were not needed for urban and regional scale air quality modeling.
-The grid spatial resolutions in past annual CMAQ runs have been 36 km x 36 km per grid for the "parent" domain, and nested within that domain are 12 km x 12 km grid resolution domains.
-The parent domain typically covered the continental United States, and the nested 12 km x 12 km domain covered the Eastern or Western United States.
-The CMAQ simulation performed for this 2012 assessment used a single domain that covers the entire continental U.S. (CONUS) and large portions of Canada and Mexico using 12 km by 12 km horizontal grid spacing.
+The CMAQ simulation performed for this 2013 assessment used a single domain that covers the entire continental U.S. (CONUS) and large portions of Canada and Mexico using 12 km by 12 km horizontal grid spacing.
 Currently, 12 km x 12 km resolution is sufficient as the highest resolution for most regional-scale air quality model applications and assessments.
 With the temporal flexibility of the model, simulations can be performed to evaluate longer term (annual to multi-year) pollutant climatologies as well as short-term (weeks to months) transport from localized sources.
 By making CMAQ a modeling system that addresses multiple pollutants and different temporal and spatial scales, CMAQ has a "one atmosphere" perspective that combines the efforts of the scientific community.
 Improvements will be made to the CMAQ modeling system as the scientific community further develops the state-of-the-science.

-11 Byun, D.W., and K. L. Schere, 2006: Review of the Governing Equations, Computational Algorithms, and Other

-Components of the Models-3 Community Multiscale Air Quality (CMAQ) Modeling System.
+&lt;sup>11 Byun, D.W., and K. L. Schere, 2006: Review of the Governing Equations, Computational Algorithms, and Other Components of the Models-3 Community Multiscale Air Quality (CMAQ) Modeling System.
 Applied Mechanics Reviews, Volume 59, Number 2 (March 2006), pp. 51-77.